frankbille/svn2git/README.md

 Todo
 ----

+This software is in early alpha phase.
+It is possible to do a simple conversion, but it there are still a lot of features missing.
-This todo list should go to the issue tracker at some point
+This todo list should go to the issue tracker at some point:

 * Branching support!
   * It is possible to convert into separate branches, but actual *branching* does